immorello/ticketing-portal/README.md

 This repository contains the backend and frontend infrastructure of the Ticket Tool Portal, provisioned using AWS CloudFormation.
 It is designed to support the Angular-based frontend by providing secure, scalable AWS resources and APIs.

 ## Overview
-The backend is defined via infrastructure-as-code using the CloudFormation template: ticket-tool-backend/template.yaml
+The backend is defined via infrastructure-as-code using the CloudFormation template.
+The supporting Lambda are still to be written: ticket-tool-backend/template.yaml

 The frontend is still work in progress but it has functioning code for the realization of a portal with authentication.